-- Offering the same support to other people, regardless of whether they’re survivors or non-survivors, with a physical illness or a mental illness.
+- Offering the same support to other people, regardless of whether they’re survivors or non-survivors.

 - Talking openly of your own experience of sexual violence.
 The more hidden sexual violence remains, the more people continue to believe that it is shameful and needs to be concealed.